 Scandinavian Christmas Tradition

-It is believed that lutefisk became a Christmas tradition as a result of the Catholic restriction of meats while fasting during feast periods.
+It is believed that lutefisk became a Christmas tradition as a result of the Catholic restriction of meats while fasting on various designated days and weeks.
 Fish and porridge were the substitution foods.
-And, during the Christmas advent season, dry fish was most available and became the Christmas fish out of circumstance.
+During the four Advent weeks preceding Christmas, dry fish was most available and became the Christmas fish out of circumstance.

 New Tradition in North America